clhenrick/clhenrick.io/content/blog/_draft-why-prototype.md

 Through out this post I will be referring to the "software programming" and UI/UX "design" aspects of prototype and prototyping, specifically in the realm of web application development.

-From my personal experience, within the context of software development and UI/UX design, a prototype most often takes the form of a digital artifact that designers and/or developers (or a hybrid designer - developer, AKA Design Engineer, UX Engineer, Design Technologist, etc.) will create.
-The purpose of the prototype might be for user testing, to get various interested parties on the same page about what is being proposed, and/or ironing out how well a design concept holds up or not beyond static mocks and wireframes.
+From my experience, within the context of software development and UI/UX design, a prototype most often takes the form of a digital artifact that designers and/or developers (or a hybrid designer - developer, AKA Design Engineer, UX Engineer, Design Technologist, etc.) will create.
+The purpose of the prototype might be for user testing, to get various interested parties on the same page about what is being proposed, and/or ironing out how well a design concept holds up beyond static mocks and wireframes.
 I'll refer to prototyping for these purposes as **_UX prototyping_**.

 In the world of software development and closely related to UX prototyping is the concept of "technical prototyping", which specifically focuses on figuring out **_how_** to solve a problem.
 This may also be referred to as creating a "proof of concept."
 In software development, technical prototyping is all about the code you write.
 There may not even be a UI or UX design aspect to it, although there often is, at least when user interfaces are involved.
-Technical prototypes often, but not always, reside in a branch of the production codebase that gets scrutinized during code reviews while UX prototypes are more often created outside the production codebase with their code quality being less of a concern since they are viewed as design artifacts and research.
+Technical prototypes often, but not always, reside in a branch of the production codebase that gets scrutinized during code reviews while UX prototypes are more often created outside the production codebase with their code quality being less of a concern since they are viewed as design artifacts and part of the research process.

 It's worth noting however that gaining technical insights is often one benefit of going through the UX prototyping process, _when prototyping with code_.
-When prototyping with HTML, CSS, and JavaScript we still are solving technical problem and arguably still writing software.
+When prototyping with HTML, CSS, and JavaScript we still are solving technical problems and still writing software.
 For example, this may include figuring out an adaptive / responsive layout using CSS Grid and/or Flexbox, evaluating whether a design concept will provide a good user experience for users of screen reader software, or if a data visualization or dashboard will respond well to the actual data it is intended to represent.

-To distinguish between these two types of prototypes, I often will use the term **UX prototyping** when refering to the UI/UX design focused prototype and **technical prototyping** when referring to the "code you write" and "proof of concept" type of prototype.
+To distinguish between these two types of prototypes, I often will use the term **UX prototyping** when refering to the UI/UX design focused prototype and **technical prototyping** when referring to the code oriented and proof of concept type of prototype.

 To be even more clear about what UX prototyping is, I'll elaborate on **_what it is not:_**